qBraid/qBraid/README.md

 2. Copy your API Key token from your qBraid account page:

 - Go to https://account.qbraid.com
-- The value corresponding to `Your API Key for qBraid SDK` is your API token.
+- The value corresponding to `Your API Key for qBraid SDK` is your API key.

-3. Take your account email and api from step 2, and save it by calling `QbraidSession.save_config()`:
+3. Take your api key and the email you use for your qBraid account from step 2, and save it by calling `QbraidSession.save_config()`:

 ```python